ChrisGreene-Chuboe/stk-app-sql/modules/stk_ai/README.md

 ## Overview

 The `stk_ai` module provides AI-powered text transformation capabilities for chuck-stack.
-It acts as a wrapper around AI tools (currently `aichat`) to enable natural language processing within chuck-stack workflows.
+It acts as a wrapper around the Claude CLI tool to enable natural language processing within chuck-stack workflows.

 ## Purpose